RESEARCH GRANTS IN THE ARTS: Award Administration

-- A description of the methods, such as the descriptions of the research participants, sample characteristics and/or data source characteristics, procedures, measures and assessments, and the data analysis plan.
+- A description of the methods, such as descriptions of the research participants, sample characteristics and/or data source characteristics, procedures, measures and assessments, and the data analysis plan.

 - A summary of the analysis conducted, and related findings.

-- A conclusions section, including interpretations of the findings and discussion of whether the results supported or did not support any research hypotheses as appropriate; strengths and limitations of the research; future directions; and research and/or policy recommendations, based on the findings.
+- A conclusions section, including interpretations of the findings and discussion of whether the results supported or did not support any research hypotheses as appropriate; strengths and limitations of the research; future directions; and research and/or policy recommendations based on the findings.

-- A works cited or references list.
+- A list of works cited or references.

 - Tables and figures, as appropriate (these can be included in the body of the paper if desired, rather than at the end).

 - Contact information of the corresponding author (name and email at a minimum) and websites for where the papers, products, and data of the project may be available beyond the NEA website, if applicable.
 This section should also include whether raw data and/or meta-data will be accessible or shared, and if so, procedures to obtain the raw data and/or meta-data (these details can be included in the title page of the paper).

 For translational research projects, grantees are encouraged, but not required, to also submit a research product that can be used easily by practitioners or researchers who might be interested in developing a similar program, model, or tool.